ioniccommerce/r2r-ionic-demo/README.md

 # README

-This directory contains the necessary files to deploy a basic RAG pipeline using the R2R framework with the SciPhi cloud platform.
+This directory contains the necessary files to deploy a basic RAG pipeline using the R2R framework with an Ionic Commerce Integration providing product recommendations and links based on query

 To test this application locally, run the following
 ```bash